asr1/digital-garden/src/site/notes/Reading and Writing/Books/The Non-Designers Book of Design.md

 		* And hierarchy.
 "If everything is important, nothing is" (that's the plot of the Incredibles).
 	* Focal point!
 Strong, contrasting subheads.
 	* White space is good, but don't let it become "trapped" by other elements.
+* Make something you'd like to read.
+Playful is good!
+Use color!

+### Ads
+* Keep the copy simple and short
+	* Headlines are the lifeblood!
+More important than design
+	* Use white space!
+Note where the eyes go!
+	* Clever, clear, brief.
+		* Tell them what do do and how to do it.
+	* Avoid crowding.
+It's okay to have blank space!
+	* Contrast!
+White space does this easily!
+		* Other ads are so busy yours will stand out
+	* Small fonts make serifs disappear, especially in print
+		* Similarly avoid reverse type (white text on dark background) unless you KNOW that your typeface doesn't have thin lines.
+Ink spreads, yo.

+### Resumes

+If sending digitally, can do a horizontal layout!

+Contrast is key!
+Also alignment, avoid center, tsk tsk.

+Keep bullets close to items, keep headings close to related info.
+Just like always!

+---

+## Typefaces

+*If there's no typefaces, it's not graphic design*

+❗ Communication is key!
+Aesthetics come second.

+Essential rules
+- Use smart quotes
+- ONE space after a period
+- Punctuation and quotes:
+	- Periods and commas **always** go inside the quotes.
+	- Colons and semicolons go outside
+	- ? and ! go inside if they're part of the quote, or outside if they don't.
+	- Multiple quoted paragraphs, " goes at the start of every graf, but only at the end of the final
+- Apostrophes are always shaped like a 9, never like a 6 (always "closing" quote, never opening).
+- Use -, – and — appropriately. 👍
+	- em dashes don't use space on either side. *can* kern some space, but just enough to not bump.
+- CAPITAL LETTERS slow down reading speed by having a uniform "coastline" of shape.
+	- Make sure this is an intentional choice.
+- **Never** underline.
+	- Bold, larger, different font, color, or combination.
+	- If you must, use a rule that doesn't bump the descenders of the letters OR make it look intentional.
+- **Widows** are when the last line of a paragraph has fewer than 7 characters.
+This is bad.
+WORSE is having part of a word and having the last line be just part of a hyphenated word.
+- **Orphans** are when the last line of a word is at the top of a new column or page.
+Also bad.
+- Adjust tracking or copy to fix both.

 ---